HomeData & benchmarks › Social Impact

 Quick verdict

-Socioemotional skills — emotional regulation under pressure, functional empathy with the diner, in-team conflict management — now explain more variance in front-of-house retention than nominal wage: in Latin American and Caribbean restaurants that measure and train this competency, annual turnover drops from 45% to 27%, per aggregated training-platform data for 2025-2026.
-The public policy problem is that 68% of the region's gastronomic training programs certify exclusively technical competencies (tray handling, table-setting protocol), leaving out the socioemotional dimension the evidence shows to be the strongest predictor of job retention and service quality.
+Socioemotional skills now explain more variance in front-of-house retention than nominal wage: where they are measured and trained, annual turnover drops from 45% to 27%, per aggregated training-platform data for 2025-2026.
+This covers regulating emotion under pressure, functional empathy with the diner and handling conflict inside the team.
+The policy problem is concrete.
+68% of the region's gastronomic training programs certify only the technical side, tray and table protocol, and skip the dimension that best predicts job retention and service quality.

-Latin America's gastronomic sector directly employs over 12 million people according to ILO estimates for 2025, and is the most common entry point into a first formal job for young workers, but the sector's traditional training has historically prioritized operational technique over socioemotional competency, an imbalance now quantified with comparable data series across restaurants, cities and countries in the region.
+Latin America's gastronomic sector directly employs over 12 million people, per ILO estimates for 2025, and is usually a young worker's first formal job.
+Traditional training spent decades on operational technique.
+The socioemotional side stayed out, and that imbalance can now be quantified with comparable data series.

-For the ILO and labor ministries, this measurement gap has direct policy design consequences: without socioemotional data, youth employability programs continue certifying only half the competencies that predict job retention, systematically underestimating the social return of investing in comprehensive gastronomic human capital formation.
+For the ILO and labor ministries the gap weighs on policy design.
+Without socioemotional data, youth employability programs certify only half the competencies that predict retention and underestimate the social return of training the sector's workforce in full.

 Side-by-side comparison